gregfjohnson/rbtree/README.md

 In the standard definition, the black height of a node is only considered well defined if all simple paths from the node to leaf nodes have the same number of black nodes.
-We prefer to define the black height of a node as the maximum number of black nodes in any simple path staring from the node and descending into its subtree.
+We prefer to define the black height of a node as the maximum number of black nodes in any simple path starting from the node and descending into its subtree.
 With that definition, black height is well-defined for all nodes in all trees, even ones that violate the black property.